This new PGCE is designed for the new Curriculum for Wales 2022 and supports the reform agenda for the professional learning of teachers.

 Each module involves academic study through online seminars led by your curriculum tutor; a period of school experience; and the submission of a portfolio of evidence that includes responses to academic tasks and reports from your school experience.
 From the start of your studies, you will engage with the medium of Welsh in a school context, building on your level at the start of the PGCE.

 You’ll move from introductory familiarisation in PGCE 1 to consolidation of your learning in PGCE 2 to autonomy of teaching practice in PGCE 3.
 As you move through the modules, your understanding of the theories and concepts will progress.
-Your practical experience and assessments will also prepare you for your next module.
+Your practical experience and assessments will prepare you for your next module and help you progress towards meeting the Professional Standards for Teaching and Leadership in Wales.

 Teaching across all of the modules will be through a series of practice-focused strands.
 You’ll develop skills from the following: